Jaslene Gonzalez: America's Next Top Model Cycle 10

 Gonzalez appeared in a Cycle 10 episode posing in a Lot 29 photoshoot in Seventeen magazine with challenge winner Katarzyna Dolinska along with fellow contestants chosen to participate, Amis Jenkins and Marvita Washington.

 Gonzalez was also present for the 7 Up party where the top seven contestants had to work a "green" carpet leading to eventual runner-up Anya Kop winning the challenge where her prize was another nude photoshoot for 7 Up and US$10,000 as payment.

+America's Next Top Model Cycle 11

+Gonzalez appeared in a Top Models in Action segment during an episode of Cycle 11.